Forestry – Looking Beyond the Trees

 On January 23, 1903, Connecticut purchased the first tract of land of what was to become Connecticut’s State Forest System.
 In 2003, in honor of the Centennial of the State Forest System, Connecticut DEEP's Division of Forestry invited the public to visit these State Forests, by placing a series of letterboxes throughout the State Forests.

 In 2005, due to strong public support for this first set of letterboxes, Forestry initiated a second series of letterboxes on the State Forests.
-This second set of letterboxes have now all been put out in the forests.
-The first set are in retirement, but may be revived at some future time.
+Many of the second set of letterboxes have been maintained and are available for discovery.
+The first Series has been retired.

-We hope people will use these letterboxes as a reason to come out to the State Forests.
-While out visiting the forest, we also hope folks learn what a valuable resource the State Forests are!
+We hope people will use these letterboxes as a reason to come out to the State Forests and learn what a valuable resource the State Forests are!

 Letterboxing is fun and exciting.
 It is about the adventure of finding your way through the woods, and the thrill of reaching your goal.
 In letterboxing, you visit interesting locations and collect unique stamps to mark your visit.
 The letterboxes that DEEP's Division of Forestry is placing in Connecticut’s State Forests provide the means and inspiration for you to visit the State Forests and learn something about the state’s history, wildlife, trees and, of course, the forests!